Spotsylvania station: Construction

 A groundbreaking ceremony was held on August 12, 2014.
 By then the third track and station were to be complete by February 2015, but parking lot construction would take eight months to complete, further delaying opening until July 2015.
 At the groundbreaking, officials stated that the station might open as soon as December 2014 even if the parking lot was not yet complete, but this did not come to fruition.

 In March 2015, the VRE board voted to terminate the $8.7 million contract with one company, which had been working on the third track project, due to numerous safety violations.
 The termination was expected to delay the third track but not the station opening.
 Negotiations about the cost of the parking land failed in 2015; the case will go to trial in May 2016.
 By July 2015 the station was planned to open in September, though work on the third track did not resume until August 2015.

 Opening

 On October 26, 2015, VRE announced that the station would open at the start of service on November 16, 2015.
 The station saw full service on the 16th, with a mid-morning ribbon-cutting ceremony.
-It was the first extension of VRE service since the system opened in 1992, but not the first station added to the system – Lorton and Franconia-Springfield opened as infill stations in the mid-1990s.
+It was the first extension of VRE service since the system opened in 1992, but not the first station added to the system – Lorton and Franconia–Springfield opened as infill stations in the mid-1990s.

 During the first week of operations, daily ridership at Spotsylvania averaged 550 boardings.
 The third track opened on May 17, 2016.
 Later that month, an agreement for a price of $3 million – substantially higher than VRE's original offer – was reached for the purchase of the parking lot property.
+In July 2025, VRE turned over part of the property to the county for a symbolic $10 payment.